poovarasan13/Nativewind_SetUp/README.md

-React Native Expo + Tailwind CSS Setup (with NativeWind) This guide walks you through setting up a React Native project using Expo, configured to use Tailwind CSS via NativeWind.
-It also includes essential packages and setup instructions for a clean development experience using JavaScript.
+✨ React Native Expo + Tailwind CSS Setup (with NativeWind) This guide walks you through setting up a React Native project using Expo, configured with Tailwind CSS via NativeWind.
+It includes essential package installations and step-by-step instructions for a clean and efficient setup using JavaScript.

 🧰 Prerequisites
-Before starting, make sure you have:
+Before you begin, ensure the following are installed:

-Node.js (v14 or above)
+✅ Node.js (v14 or above)

-npm or yarn
+✅ npm or yarn

+✅ Expo CLI

+bash
+Copy
+Edit
-Expo CLI (Install via npm install -g expo-cli if not installed)
+npm install -g expo-cli

-📦 1.
-Create a New Expo Project bash
+<details> <summary>📦 <strong>1.
+Create a New Expo Project</strong></summary>
+bash
 Copy
 Edit